374team3/Group-Project/Functional Requirements Documents/FRD - Milestone4.md

 # 1.5 Assumptions
 1.5.1 Assumptions
-• We assume that we collect all the required parts and necessary workspace.
+• We assume that we collect all the required parts and necessary tools.
+• We assume that we do not run into any major roadblocks which would set us back

 1.5.2 Constraints
 • The number of input/output connections on our Arduino MEGA and Raspberry PI microcontrollers.
 • Will limit the functionality/features

  1.6 Document Overview
-• Meeting summaries
 • Documents
 • Blueprints > hardware design
 				> software design